stastnypremysl/lsql-csv/README.md

 #### Simple join

-Lets say, I am interested in the default group names of users.
+Let's say, I am interested in the default group names of users.
 We need to join to tables: `/etc/passwd` and `/etc/group`.
 Let's do it.

     lsql-csv -d: '/etc/{passwd,group}, &1.1 &2.1, if &1.4 == &2.3'